hedi-ee/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 Despite the growing amount of infectious disease data stored in various sources, finding and analyzing this data can be challenging for the scientific community.
 There is a clear need for a user-friendly and efficient way to discover and analyse this data.

-- *Data sharing platforms*: Access to data sharing platforms can facilitate the discovery and sharing of biomolecular data related to infectious diseases.
-Such as the [Covid19 DataPortal](https://www.covid19dataportal.org/).
+- **Data sharing platforms**: Access to data sharing platforms can facilitate the discovery and sharing of biomolecular data related to infectious diseases.
+Such as the [Covid19 Data Portal](https://www.covid19dataportal.org/).
-- *Data privacy and security*: Privacy and security protocols must be in place to protect sensitive biomolecular data from unauthorised access.
+- **Data privacy and security**: Privacy and security protocols must be in place to protect sensitive biomolecular data from unauthorised access.
-- *Data quality*: High-quality biomolecular data is critical for accurate disease surveillance, diagnosis, and analysis.
+- **Data quality**: High-quality biomolecular data is critical for accurate disease surveillance, diagnosis, and analysis.
 Efforts should be made to ensure that data quality is maintained throughout the data lifecycle.
 See [Human biomolecular data - Quality control](https://www.infectious-diseases-toolkit.org/human-biomolecular-data/quality-control) page.
-- *Data storage and management*: Proper data storage and management practices must be followed to ensure that biomolecular data is organised and easily accessible to relevant parties.
+- **Data storage and management**: Proper data storage and management practices must be followed to ensure that biomolecular data is organised and easily accessible to relevant parties.
-- *Metadata*: Metadata should be included with biomolecular data to provide context and facilitate search and discoverability.
+- **Metadata**: Metadata should be included with biomolecular data to provide context and facilitate search and discoverability.
-- *Collaboration*: Collaboration between data producers, curators, and users can promote effective search and discoverability of biomolecular data related to infectious diseases.
+- **Collaboration**: Collaboration between data producers, curators, and users can promote effective search and discoverability of biomolecular data related to infectious diseases.
-- *Data standardization*: Standardised data formats and common disease codes are essential for integrating and analyzing biomolecular data from different sources.
+- **Data standardization**: Standardised data formats and common disease codes are essential for integrating and analyzing biomolecular data from different sources.

 ### Existing approaches